SacDeNoeuds/extended-guide/guides/3-reactivity-system.md

 … and I am probably forgetting a ton of them.

-For the sake of poetry, I will use S.js
+For the sake of poetry, I will use S.js<br>

-<small>NB: one of the first to push for signals</small>
+**NB**: S.js is one of the first signal library out there.

 ```ts
 // src/setup/Signal.s-js.ts